Building a Web App to Talk with AI Using OpenAI's Realtime API

 });

-1. Connecting and disconnecting from the Realtime API
+- Connecting and disconnecting connections with the Realtime API

-As such, it only has the function of relaying events between the client (web browser) and the Realtime API, aside from connecting to the Realtime API.
+As such, aside from the connection to the Realtime API, the server only functions to relay events between the client (web browser) and the Realtime API.

-If you modify this to be an API specialized for the application's purpose rather than just a relay server, the client-side implementation might feel more streamlined.
+If you modify this from a mere relay server to an API specialized for application purposes, the client-side implementation might look cleaner.

-Nuxt's server engine, Nitro, uses a cross-platform WebSocket library called crossws for implementing WebSocket servers.
-For more details on implementing with crossws, refer to the official documentation below.
+Nuxt's server engine Nitro uses a cross-platform WebSocket library called crossws for WebSocket server implementation.
+For details on the implementation using crossws, please refer to the official documentation below.

-Although not used here, it also supports the Pub/Sub pattern, making it easy to implement conversations with multiple users.
+Although not used here, it also supports the Pub/Sub pattern, making it easy to implement conversations among multiple users.

-Although it is called a Realtime API client, it does not directly access the Realtime API but goes through a relay server.
+#Although called a Realtime API client, it does not directly access the Realtime API but goes through the relay server.

 type Params = {